 + To create an animation, the data sets with nodes, edges, and

-+ packages must have a property timestamp
++ packages must have a property timestamp,

-+ and has a property action
++ and has a property action describing the

 + change (create, update, or delete).